SlamChillz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [7-create_global_variable](./7-create_global_variable) a script that creates a new local variable.
 ## Create global variable
 [7-create_global_variable](./7-create_global_variable) a script that creates a new global variable.
+## Every addition to true knowledge is an addition to human power
+[8-true_knowledge](./8-true_knowledge) a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.